Sudarshanydv/Learn-AWS-All-Services-/Day 9 Load Balancing & Auto Scaling.md

-# 🚀 Load Balancing + Auto Scaling in AWS | Broad Explanation
+# 📅 Day 9 🚀 Load Balancing + Auto Scaling in AWS | Broad Explanation

 In real-world applications, traffic is not always constant.
 Sometimes we get **high traffic** (festive sale, new feature release) and sometimes traffic is **very low**.
 To handle this automatically, AWS provides two major services: